lewislf/CatDog-ImageClassifier/README.md

 ## Data

 Ensure your training and test datasets contain cat and dog images in the appropriate directories.

-After training, you can use the trained model to make predictions on test images.
-Run the `predict_images.py`.
+After training and creating the 'test' and 'train' datasets using the `main.py`, you can utilize the trained model to make predictions on test images by running the `predict_images.py`.

 To initialize TensorBoard and visualize the results, use the following command: